 Bank-owned properties offered at these foreclosure auctions are sold “as is,” meaning the buyer is responsible for any and all repairs.
-This means inspecting the property before the auction is critically important.
+This means that inspecting the property before the auction is critically important.
 Contact the real estate listing agent or auction company to schedule an appointment to inspect the property.
 Drive around the neighborhood and look at the quality of the community.
 Also, talk with adjacent property owners and get as much information about the neighborhood and the previous homeowners as possible.
 Walk through the house and determine in writing how much it will cost to repair the property.
 Add the repair costs to your auction bid.

-Carefully read all the terms and conditions of the foreclosure auction before attending the real estate foreclosure auction, especially any fine print.
+Carefully read all the terms and conditions of the foreclosure auction before attending the real estate foreclosure auction, or bidding online, especially any fine print.
 This information can usually be found in the auction brochure or on the company’s website.
 If you’re not sure about the language in the terms and conditions, have your real estate agent or attorney explain it to you.
-Make sure you understand the bidder eligibility, financing, deposits, closing deadlines, closing costs, purchase agreements, disclosures and other bidding requirements.
+Make sure you understand bidder eligibility, financing, deposits, closing deadlines, closing costs, purchase agreements, disclosures and other bidding requirements.
 You will be legally bound by these contracts so make sure you understand them.

 After inspecting several properties and narrowing down your short list of homes, investors and homebuyers should secure financing.
 While many live auctions have lenders available onsite, it is a good idea to have your financing prepared in advance of the auction.
-If you can’t secure financing on a property within the required timeframe, your deposit payment will be lost.
+If you can’t secure financing on a property within the required timeframe, your deposit payment will probably be forfeited.

 Many auctions — both online and live — require bidders to register either onsite or online.
-If you are bidding at a live auction, make sure to arrive early to get a good seat and to give you time to prepare for the auction.
+If you are bidding at a live auction, make sure to arrive early to get a good seat and to give yourself time to prepare for the auction.
 Check the auction company’s website before you attend a live auction and make sure the properties you are interested in bidding on are still available.
-Sometime foreclosed homes are sold prior to the auction.
+Sometimes foreclosed homes are sold prior to the auction.